velvia/presentations/2014-filodb/filodb.md

 1. Store your data in a scalable data store (Cassandra)
 2. Use a flexible distributed computation layer (Spark)
 3. Visualize and profit!

 ---

-## What FiloDB is Optimized For

-- Bulk appends and updates
-- OLAP / Data warehousing queries (full table scans)
-- Generating views

----

-## What FiloDB is Not Optimized For

-- Pinpoint reads and writes
-- OLTP

----